-General Plan – this is a SG Diagram reflecting multiple erven or subdivided erven or farm portions on a single diagram (or a single set of diagrams).
+General Plan – this is a SG Diagram reflecting multiple erven and streets or subdivided erven or farm portions on a single diagram (or a single set of diagrams).

-GLA – in certain land use schemes this is defined as "gross leasable area" or "gross leasable floor area".
+GLA – in certain land use schemes this is defined as "gross leasable area" or "gross leasable floor area" or "gross lettable area".
 In other words, the area of the building capable of being the subject of a lease agreement between the lessor and the lessee.
-This will typically exclude non-leasable areas of the building (communal passageways, stairwells, entrance foyers, utility rooms, etc).
-Usually, GLA is only relevant to the calculation of the required number of parking bays to be provided on a subject property.
+This will typically exclude non-leasable areas of the building (communal passageways, stairwells, entrance foyers, utility rooms, etc.).
+Usually, when GLA is part of a land use scheme, it is typically only relevant to the calculation of the required number of parking bays to be provided on a subject property.

 Line of No Access – the zoning maps which form part of a land use scheme may include a reference to a so-called "line of no access", denoting a line (usually along the perimeter boundary of the subject property) along which no access may be provided to the subject property from the external road system.
 Typically, such lines of no access apply to provincial and national roads and higher order roads within the municipal jurisdiction.

 LUS – Land Use Scheme as defined in SPLUMA 2013 (similar to a town planning scheme).